ramakrishnapakala/Food-Express-Server/README.md

 ## 🔮 Deploy the FoodExpress server

-Once you have tested the FoodFire server locally, you can deploy it to a production environment by following these steps.
+Once you have tested the FoodExpress server locally, you can deploy it to a production environment by following these steps.

 1. Create an account on [Render](https://render.com/) if you haven't already.
 2. Click on the `New +` button and select `Web Service` from the dropdown menu.